Dyan E. Connelly, PhD

 “We think too much and feel too little”

-I’m Dr. Dyan Connelly (she/her), a born and raised New Yorker, and long-suffering Mets fan.
+I’m Dr. Dyan E. Connelly (she/her), a born and raised New Yorker, and long-suffering Mets fan.
 I spent 30 years in NY before moving to Berkeley, CA for grad school, and falling completely in love with California.
 I think I carry both places with me.
 The directness and the warmth.
 The grit and the openness.
 Growing up in a place where the whole world lives side by side shaped how I see people, and it’s still at the center of how I practice.

 My Philosophy & Approach